hertogp/stitch/README.md

 - the codeblock attributes
 - a named stitch section in the doc’s meta data
-- a stitch section named `defaults`
+- a stitch section named `defaults` in the doc’s meta data

-Setting `dir` in a codeblock’s attributes is then specific for that codeblock.
-Mainly useful when debugging a particular defiant codeblock since it makes the artifact files easier to find/view.
+Setting `dir` in a codeblock’s attributes is specific for that codeblock.
+Mainly useful when debugging a particular defiant codeblock, since it makes the artifact files easier to find/view.

-When set on in a stitch section in the meta data, it allows to store artifact files per type of tool used.
+When set in a named stitch section in the document’s meta data, it allows to store artifact files per type of tool used.
 Useful if the document being processed uses multiple tools for various codeblocks.

-If just want to collect all artifacts in the same directory, just not in `.stitch`, set dir as desired in the meta data stitch section named `defaults`.
+For dumping all artifacts in the same directory, just not in `.stitch`, set dir as desired in the `defaults`-section of stitch in the doc’s meta data.

 ### `exe`